carter-thaxton/basics-of-c/02-separate-compilation/separate-compilation.md

 Cool.  `nm` is short for 'name'.
 Srsly?
 We had to shorten the word 'name'?

+Anyway, this program reads object files and tells you what's in them.
+Object files are just raw bytes, with enough minimal format to tell the linker and other tools what those bytes are.

-Anyway, ignore the `EH_frame0` and the lines that end with `.eh`.
+Ignore the `EH_frame0` and the lines that end with `.eh`.
 That's an old Mac thing.
 What we see is that this this object file contains definitions for `_add` and `_multiply`, just like we'd expect.
 The number indicates the offset address within the object file where the definition is located.
 The `T` means that data is intended to be located into the "text" section.
 It's a horrible name, but "text" in this context means "executable code".
 That's right.
 These are functions that are executable code.
 We'll see examples of other sections later.

 What about `main.o`?